Erasmus+ Staff Mobility for Further Training

 Please submit the Mobility Agreement via the online form at least six weeks before your stay begins.
 The form must be completely filled out and be signed by yourself, by your superior, and by a person responsible at the partner institution.
 You can follow the steps in our guide for faculty staff.
 Additional documents and information needed for financial assistance will be sent once the application has been approved.

 All steps to plan your mission and apply for Erasmus+ staff mobility (STT) funding can be found in the application guide.

 A Note on Safety

-In view of political tensions in some of the Erasmus countries we advise those who are planning a stay abroad to check the website of the Federal Foreign Office, in particular its travel warnings (de), on a regular basis.
+In view of the political tensions in some of the Erasmus countries and the ongoing coronavirus pandemic, we advise those who are planning a stay abroad to check the website of the Federal Foreign Office, in particular its safety notices and travel warnings (de), on a regular basis.